DiscreteRTC: Discrete Diffusion Policies are Natural Asynchronous Executors: Real-world Implementation Details

 \textbf{Policy Architecture.} All policies use Qwen2.5-VL-3B-Instruct~\citep{yang2025qwen3} as the VLM backbone.
 Both action heads share the same QwenPI-style layerwise cross-attention DiT~\citep{peebles2023scalable}: 36 blocks, each with AdaLN, cross-attention to the corresponding VLM hidden states, self-attention, and a feedforward network.
 Both prepend 32 learnable future vision tokens and add positional embeddings.
 When proprioceptive state is available, a two-layer MLP encodes it and prepends it to the sequence.

 For \textbf{flow-matching head}, a three-layer MLP fuses per-timestep action embeddings with sinusoidal flow-time embeddings (output dim 2048); a sinusoidal \texttt{TimestepEncoder} provides AdaLN conditioning; and a two-layer MLP decodes the velocity output.
 For \textbf{discrete diffusion head}, actions are quantized into 256 bins per dimension, yielding $16 \times 10 = 160$ tokens per chunk.
 Tokens (including a learnable \texttt{[MASK]}) are embedded via \texttt{nn.Embedding}(257, 2048) with no timestep conditioning.
+For the training-time RTC, we select the final checkpoint to be continuously trained for another 2500 steps with the same setting.
+The simulated delay is pre-fixed with the estimated delays, $d=4$ for the dynamic pick \& place and $d=6$ for the hockey defend.
+The RTC parameters here and below are selected to match the exact inference delay in deployment instead of manually adjusting.

-\textbf{Deployment.} The robot operates in closed-loop at 20\,Hz with 5$\times$ linear interpolation producing a 100\,Hz servo stream.
+\textbf{Dynamic Pick \& Place Deployment.} The robot operates in closed-loop at 20\,Hz with 5$\times$ linear interpolation producing a 100\,Hz servo stream.
 Camera capture and model inference run in a background thread, overlapping with action execution.
 The rotation speed of the turntable for dynamic pick and place are 15 and 20 rpm.
 The discrete diffusion head uses 8 MaskGIT unmasking steps with a cosine decode schedule (decode temperature 0.0, choice temperature 0.1).
+By default we use non-fixed unmasking steps for the discrete diffusion policies and running RTC with $d=4$, $s=4$ for discrete diffusion policies, $d=5$, $s=5$ for flow-matching policies.

-By default we use non-fixed unmasking steps for the discrete diffusion policies and running RTC with $d=4$ and $s=4$.
+\textbf{Air Hockey Defend Deployment.} The robot operates in closed-loop at 50\,Hz with 2$\times$ linear interpolation producing a 100\,Hz servo stream to match the higher inference speed requirements.
+The hardware setup shares the same with the Dynamic Pick \& Place.
+By default we use non-fixed unmasking steps for the discrete diffusion policies and running RTC with $d=7$, $s=7$ for discrete diffusion policies, $d=9$, $s=9$ for flow-matching policies.

 All hyperparameters are summarized in Table~\ref{tab:real_hyperparams}.